cogment/cogment-doc/docs/reference/cli/orchestrator.md

 ### `params`

-The name of the YAML file containing the [default parameters for new trials](../parameters.md).
+The name of the YAML file containing the [default parameters](../parameters.md) for new trials.
 Some of the parameters must match their corresponding values in the spec file (typically `cogment.yaml`) and may therefore lock an Orchestrator instance to specific types of trials.
 If pre-trial hooks are defined, these parameters are sent to the first hook before a trial starts.
+These parameters are ignored if the parameters are provided on trial start (see [TrialStartRequest](../grpc.md#trialstartrequest)).

 Can be specified as: